dino0320/dino0320.github.io/docs/_posts/web-application-framework/laravel/customizing-laravel-make-model-command/en/2025-07-10-customizing-laravel-make-model-command-en.md

 ```

-Next, update the class to extend Laravel’s original `ModelMakeCommand`.
+Next, update the class to extend Laravel's original `ModelMakeCommand`.
 In my environment, the original class is located at:
 `vendor/laravel/framework/src/Illuminate/Foundation/Console/ModelMakeCommand.php`